Agentic AI for Scientific Discovery: Benchmarks, Frameworks, and Applications

 Experiment-guided Phase (Costly Experimentation)

-- MOOSE-Chem3: Toward Experiment-Guided Hypothesis Ranking via Simulated Experimental Feedback [Github]
+- MOOSE-Chem3: Toward Experiment-Guided Hypothesis Ranking via Simulated Experimental Feedback (NeurIPS’25 AI4S workshop) [Github]